Candidate information includes a brief description of their farming operation, role in that operation, and/or business experience.

 Don Hineman – Dighton, KS

-I farm in partnership with my son in a dryland grain farming operation of 14,000 acres.
-We practice extensive no-till and precision agriculture in order to maximize profitability and sustainability.
+I farm in partnership with my son in a dryland grain farming operation of 16,000 acres.
+We practice extensive no-till and precision agriculture to maximize profitability and sustainability.
 Currently developing increased on-farm storage and focusing on enhanced post-harvest marketing sales opportunities.
-Basic farming income is further enhanced with other revenue streams such as hauling manure in the offseason, and enrolling marginal ground in conservation programs, most notably the Playa Lakes program.
+Basic farming income is supplemented with other revenue streams such as hauling manure in the offseason, and enrolling marginal ground in conservation programs, particularly the Playa Lakes program.